Most Battersea bidders would need to flatten chimneys

 Any final decision on whether the power station could be demolished would be taken by the government.

-A spokesman for local government authority Wandsworth council said any new owner would need to "(secure) the future of this iconic building".
-Along with other developers in the area, they would also need to create new jobs, homes and two new underground stations.
+A spokesman for local government authority Wandsworth council said any new owner would need to create "thousands of new jobs, thousands of new homes and two new Northern Line stations (...) while securing the future of this iconic building."

 A spokesman for the London Mayor's office said there would be a "strong presumption against demolition" based on the planning vision for the wider Nine Elms district.